bodkin-fletcher/tgdf/README.md

 ## What is the Tagged Data Format (TGDF)?

 TGDF is a standardized method for structuring data where each piece of information is encapsulated within a JSON object, tagged with a type identifier.
-The fundamental unit in TGDF is called an "ITEM," which consists of a type-specific key and a "data" field:
+The fundamental unit in TGDF is called an "ITEM," which consists of a type-specific key and its associated content:

 - **Type-Specific Key**: A lowercase string that identifies the data type (e.g., "text", "request", "bike"), representing actual, real-world things a normal person can understand—not artificial programming constructs like "string" or "integer."
-- **"data" Field**: Contains the actual content, which can be any valid JSON value (e.g., strings, numbers, booleans, arrays, or nested objects).
+- **Content**: Contains the actual data, which can be a simple value (for basic types) or a structured object (for complex types).

 For example:
-- `{ "text": { "data": "example text" } }` represents a basic "text" type.
+- `{ "text": "example text" }` represents a basic "text" type.
-- `{ "request": { "data": { "id": 1, "action": "start" } } }` represents a standard "request" type.
+- `{ "time_span": { "start": { "instant": "2025-06-16T09:00:00Z" }, "end": { "instant": "2025-06-16T17:00:00Z" }, "timezone": { "text": "America/New_York" } } }` represents a standard "time_span" type.
-- `{ "bike": { "data": { "color": "red", "size": "medium" } } }` represents a custom "bike" type.
+- `{ "bike": { "color": { "color": { "name": { "text": "red" } } }, "frame_size": { "distance": { "value": { "number": "56" }, "unit": { "text": "cm" } } } } }` represents a custom "bike" type.

 Every piece of data in the system is intended to be tagged using this format, ensuring uniformity and clarity across different data types and use cases.